Efficient access control: how a master key system works

 Possible disadvantages of a master key system are the high acquisition costs.
 Such systems are extensive and complex.
 But that also makes them worth every penny.

 It is not only the design of a master key system that is complex.
-Administration, maintenance and care can also involve a lot of effort.
+Administration, maintenance, and care can also involve a lot of effort.
 In this case, we recommend a competent partner who will be at your side and provide you with ongoing advice and support in the tasks that arise.

 The loss of a key causes difficulties.
-As a rule, the entire system must be replaced – at least if the master master key has been lost.
+As a rule, the entire system must be replaced – at least if the master key has been lost.
 Security risks therefore always exist.

 The master key system (GHS) and the master key system (HS) may easily be confused due to the similar terminology.
 However, this refers to two fundamentally different systems.
 They can be distinguished from each other on the basis of the following differences: